ka6tk/poc-widget/readme.md

 # payment widget

-this is a POC. widget for Payment wall. br
+this is a POC. widget for Payment wall.<br/>

 [demo](http://spectacular-payment.surge.sh/example/)